netdata/netdata/packaging/installer/methods/pfsense.md

 > improvements or changes.
 Thank you!

 ## Install prerequisites/dependencies

-> **Note** The following instructions are meant to be used for the Commmunity Edition of pfSense.

 To install Netdata on pfSense, first enable the [FreeBSD package repo](https://docs.netgate.com/pfsense/en/latest/recipes/freebsd-pkg-repo.html)
 Then run the following command (within a shell or under the **Diagnostics/Command**